Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The automorphism group stratification

 A consequence of the injectivity of the Torelli morphism is that every automorphism of $\Jacc$ preserving the polarisation arises from a unique automorphism of the curve $\calC$.
-Conversely, as every genus two curve is hyperelliptic, one can check that every automorphism of $\calC$ comes from a polarised automorphism of $\Jacc$.
-Therefore, $\Aut(\calC)$ is isomorphic to the group of automorphisms of $\Jacc$ which preserve the polarisation.\\
+Conversely, as every genus two curve is hyperelliptic, one can check that every automorphism of $\calC$ comes from a polarised automorphism of $\Jacc$ \cite[Theorem 12.1]{Milne1986JacobianVarieties}.
+Therefore, $\Aut(\calC)$ is isomorphic to the group of automorphisms of $\Jacc$ which preserve the polarisation. \\

 Let $G$ denote one of the previous groups.
-Then, the subsets
+Then, the subsets of curves whose automorphism group contains $G$ as a subgroup

 are closed subschemes of $\Mtwo$.
 This can be seen from the fact that over algebraically closed fields, isomorphic curves have isomorphic automorphism groups and that the necessary conditions for a curve to admit a certain automorphism can be described in terms of the vanishing of polynomials involving the coefficients of the curve.
-The dimensions of the subschemes $W_{\geq G}$ are the following:
+Igusa proved that the subschemes $W_{\geq G}$ are equidimensional and their dimensions are the following: